christofelfferich/FSM/README.md

 # FSM
-JavaScript implementation of a Finite State Machine
+JavaScript implementation of a Finite State Machine computational model.